ondelad/Virtual-Office-Environment-Setup/README.md

 By following these steps, you will have created a new administrative account and granted it Domain Admins privileges, allowing it to manage the domain effectively.

-### Creating Four Normal User Accounts
+### Creating User Accounts

-To create normal user accounts in Active Directory, follow these steps:
+Let's create four user accounts in Active Directory.

 #### Step 1: Open Active Directory Users and Computers